REVIEW — Groundfloor, "Build Your Future"

 Groundfloor offers a few investment options, including:

-The big drawback of Groundfloor is that it offers zero equity investments in commercial real estate, severely limiting return potential.
+The big drawback of Groundfloor is that it offers zero equity investments in, severely limiting return potential.
 Other real estate crowdfunding platforms, like EquityMultiple and RealtyMogul, offer many more options across the capital stack.
 As a result, this platform is best suited to beginner investors with minimal experience.

 Fee Structure